The-Glorious-Beans/Beanboozled/README.md

 # Beanboozled
 Imagine if you were a bean.
-Thats-- that's the entire game.
+Thats it- that's the entire game.